 RNIB is one of the UK’s leading sight loss charities and our books are available to RNIB members who are impacted by sight loss through their Reading Services initiatives.
 Digital and audiobooks are available to all members through Talking Books and learners can use Bookshare to access textbooks, materials and books that support the UK curriculum from early years to adult education.

 We also give the RNIB access to reproduce Penguin Random House UK books in braille, large and giant print, and tactile diagram formats.
-If you need books in one of these formats, please contact the RNIN who can arrange this
+If you need books in one of these formats, please contact the RNIB who can arrange this.

 Calibre Audio provide audiobook services to anyone who has a print disability which makes reading and understanding text difficult, including visual impairments, learning disabilities, physical dexterity conditions, and individuals who are experiencing long Covid.
 Calibre Audio members can access all Penguin Random House UK titles in audiobook format for free through their service.